-After being established as a 501c3 non-profit organization in 2003, the organization began a contract with 3 Metro Nashville Public Schools to provide dance and tutoring inside the classroom.
-Since those humbled beginnings, Moves & Grooves has opened its own doors in the heart of South Nashville, Tennessee to serve over 200 annually.
-In 2012, the organization was selected by Mayor Karl Dean as a NAZA (Nashville After Zone Alliance) Anchor Partner.
-Currently, the after school program has expanded to serve 75 additional students who attend Croft, Apollo, Antioch, Thurgood Marshall, IT Creswell and John Early Middle Schools in Davidson County.
-The organization opened it's 1st elementary site in January 2015 serving 60 students at AZ Kelley Elementary school.
-This was a huge accomplishment as A.Z.
-Kelley is a feeder school into Thurgood Marshall, Antioch and Apollo Middle where the organization is currently operating.
+In 2003, Moves & Grooves began operating with a contract with three Metro Nashville Public Schools to provide dance and tutoring inside the classroom.
+Since those humbled beginnings, MAG has made its home in South Nashville, Tennessee and now serves over 200 children annually.
+In 2012, Moves & Grooves was selected by Mayor Karl Dean as a Nashville After Zone Alliance (NAZA) Anchor Partner.
+Currently, the after school program has expanded to serve an additional 75 students at Croft, Apollo, Antioch, Thurgood Marshall, IT Creswell and John Early Middle Schools in Davidson County.
+MAG opened its first elementary school site in January 2015 at A.Z.
+Kelley Elementary school, where it serves 60 students.
+Notably, A.Z.
+Kelley serves as a feeder school for three of the middle schools where MAG is currently operating.

 This art-infused Project Based Learning experience is FREE of charge to all middle students attending these schools.
 The organization has also been privileged to receive two editorial interviews highlighted in the Tennessean newspaper in 2013-2014 and received financial support from the HCA Foundation, Metro Development & Housing Agency.
 The organization recently received a multi-year grant from the 21st Century LEAPS Lottery Fund to support additional STEM programing afterschool for young girls.
 Wal-Mart, Tennessee Arts Commission and generous donors across the state have also continued to support our enrichment efforts.

 Moves & Grooves is a non-profit organization seeking to inspire youth to create for themselves, discover, learn and grow through the arts.
 As Moves & Grooves celebrates over a decade of service, it is a testament to young people that using your talents to inspire others is one of the most powerful things that you can do in life and using your gifts to serve others can be most rewarding.
-In 2015 and beyond, Moves & Grooves will continue to fulfill its mission to empower youth through the arts.
-By creating relevant programs for youth and connecting with the needs of the community, we will be equip to serve the youth of Middle Tennessee with the very BEST in quality arts, health and education services!
+In 2020 and beyond, Moves & Grooves will continue to fulfill its mission to enhance the academic achievement of children through creative arts programs.

 Through hard work and perseverance, Moves & Grooves student Jasmine Blackburn was selected as a performer in this year’s Holiday Magic Nutcracker performance with the Nashville Ballet.
 “Moves & Grooves helped me to build confidence in myself to believe that I could do anything I set my mind to.
 I am grateful for the help from Mrs. Mitchell and other staff at Moves & Grooves who always encouraged me to do my best!”

-You may not be able to tell, but Shanese Brown used to be a shy timid young girl who would rather be in the background than in front of any camera.
-In June 2010 when Shanese joined the Ladies of Purpose mentoring program, she would have never dreamed that she'd be standing in the spotlight.
-After graduating from the Ladies of Purpose program, Shanese continued to be an active participant for Moves & Grooves.
-Helping elementary school students with reading and craft activities.
-As well as volunteering to speak to young teens about healthy living, the importance of setting goals and working diligently to achieve them.
-On October 8th, Shanese was crowned Miss Tennessee Teen USA and is set to compete for the crown of Miss Teen USA in Nassau, Bahamas in 2012.
+You may not be able to tell, but Shanese Brown used to be a timid young girl who would rather be in the background than in front of any camera.
+When Shanese joined MAG's Ladies of Purpose mentoring program, she had no idea that she would soon be standing in the spotlight.
+After graduating from the Ladies of Purpose program, Shanese remained active with Moves & Grooves by helping elementary school students with reading and craft activities and speaking with young teens about healthy living and the importance of setting goals.
+In 2011, Shanese was crowned Miss Tennessee Teen USA and has since gone on study architecture at the University of Tennessee.
 “If it wasn’t for Moves & Grooves and the Ladies of Purpose program, I wouldn’t be the confident person you see today.
 Ms. Kifah and Mrs. Emerald saw something in me that I didn’t see in myself and I am thankful for them and what they do for young girls like me.”